Notorious thief flees French jail by helicopter

 PARIS: A notorious career thief who was once France's most-wanted man pulled off a daring jailbreak on Sunday, fleeing a prison in the Paris area by helicopter, officials said.

-It was the second time Faid has pulled off a spectacular jailbreak -- in 2013, he blasted his way out of a prison in northern France using dynamite before being recaptured six weeks later.
+It is the second time Faid has pulled off a spectacular jailbreak -- in 2013, he blasted his way out of a prison in northern France using dynamite.
+He had been in prison since mid-2011 for breaking the terms of his parole over past convictions for bank robberies and brazen heists of cash-in-transit vehicles.

+Armed with a pistol, he briefly took four guards hostage before escaping in a waiting getaway car.
+All the hostages were released unharmed.
+Faid was eventually recaptured six weeks later at a hotel in an industrial area on the outskirts of Paris.

-Prior to this, he had been released from a previous stint of a decade behind bars after convincing parole officials that he regretted his criminal past and was determined to start afresh.
+A woman working at the hotel told AFP at the time that Faid´s accomplice had paid for the room in cash and that the two men had been there for several days.
+Prior to the 2013 escape, Faid had been released from a previous stint of a decade behind bars after convincing parole officials that he regretted his criminal past and was determined to start afresh.

 PARIS: A notorious career thief who was once France's most-wanted man pulled off a daring jailbreak on Sunday, fleeing a prison in the Paris area by helicopter, officials said.

-It was the second time Faid has pulled off a spectacular jailbreak -- in 2013, he blasted his way out of a prison in northern France using dynamite before being recaptured six weeks later.
+It is the second time Faid has pulled off a spectacular jailbreak -- in 2013, he blasted his way out of a prison in northern France using dynamite.
+He had been in prison since mid-2011 for breaking the terms of his parole over past convictions for bank robberies and brazen heists of cash-in-transit vehicles.

+Armed with a pistol, he briefly took four guards hostage before escaping in a waiting getaway car.
+All the hostages were released unharmed.
+Faid was eventually recaptured six weeks later at a hotel in an industrial area on the outskirts of Paris.

-Prior to this, he had been released from a previous stint of a decade behind bars after convincing parole officials that he regretted his criminal past and was determined to start afresh.
+A woman working at the hotel told AFP at the time that Faid´s accomplice had paid for the room in cash and that the two men had been there for several days.
+Prior to the 2013 escape, Faid had been released from a previous stint of a decade behind bars after convincing parole officials that he regretted his criminal past and was determined to start afresh.

 Comments